contactandyc/another-c-library/website/ebook/10-binary-search-trees/index.md

 }
 ```

-<b>A quick note on how the ac_pool was useful:</b> The copy of the tree was constructed and never had to free any of the nodes associated with it.
-Both nodes and the printed keys were allocated.
+<b>A quick note on how the ac\_pool was useful:</b> The copy of the tree was constructed and never had to free any of the nodes associated with it.
+Both the nodes and the printed keys were allocated.
 If we didn't have the pool (or something like it), we would have needed to free each node in the tree.
-The node_init and node_destroy methods use ac_malloc and ac_free.
+The node\_init and node\_destroy methods use ac\_malloc and ac\_free.
 If we weren't concerned with destroying the tree or erasing nodes, we could have used the pool for the allocation and never had to erase the tree at all.
-A call to ac_pool_clear would make the memory reusable for another purpose (such as building another tree).
+A call to ac\_pool\_clear would make the memory reusable for another purpose (such as building another tree).
 Technically, it takes as long to construct a binary search tree as it does to destroy one.
 If you use the pool, you can avoid all of the destruction time.
 This will be explored further once the red-black tree (a balanced binary search tree is complete).

 ## Quick Recap